dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 - Bind roles to tenants

 >__Note__:
-> - The `RPM deployment` will use the address and of the server.
+> - The `RPM deployment` will use the address of the server.
 > - The `Helm deployment` will use the address and port of the Ingress hosts for the storage, tenant, and role services.

 ### Configuring Storage